 How Sports Can Help Kids With ADHD

-Sports are a key part of many children's lives.
-There's no reason they shouldn't be for kids with ADHD as well.
-Although little research has been done on the subject, doctors often field parents' questions about the benefits of sports for their kids with ADHD.
+Sports are a key part of many children's lives, and there's no reason they shouldn't be for kids with ADHD.

 The answer?
 Get in the game.
 Sports and ADHD are a winning combination.

 Kids with ADHD often feel isolated from their classmates.
 Sports are a great way to get them involved, says Jay Salpekar, MD.
 He's a child psychiatrist with the ADHD Clinic at Children's National Medical Center in Washington, D.C.

 "Sports offer lots of social interaction in addition to physical fitness," Salpekar says.
 This helps kids with ADHD bond with their peers, "and it helps get them out of their shell."

 Child psychiatrist James McGough, MD, of UCLA's ADHD Clinic, agrees.
 "A common issue with ADHD kids is to find something to help them gain confidence and self-esteem," he says.
 "They can use sports as a vehicle for making and having friends.
 And healthy activities like sports are better than sitting alone or in front of the television."

 How to Choose a Sport

 How do you know what sport will be best for your child?
 Ask him what he wants to do.